 The bottle is a collectors’ item in itself.
 Made from hand-cut crystal by J Hill’s Standard of Waterford, The ash cabinets come from Glasgow-based cabinet-maker John Galvin.

 “The Chosen made a considerable impression globally and cemented us on the Irish whiskey stage.
 We landed a round of funding, which allows us to grow for the next five years.

 “There’s a vast difference between value and price.
 I don’t like the price conversation.
 The point is that this is a fine whiskey presented in collaboration with Irish artists.
 It is a representation of the best we can be in Irish Whiskey.

 “I’m not trying to relaunch or bring back a heritage brand.
 J.J.
-Corry was a real guy, and his great-grandnephew lives a few miles away from us.
+Corry was a real guy and his great-grandnephew lives a few miles away from us.
 He was a fascinating character.
-He chaired the local cycling club, invented his bicycle, and he was the only person in town who had a telegraph system.
+He chaired the local cycling club, invented his bicycle, and was the only person in town who had a telegraph system.
 As an entrepreneur, in all the trials and tribulations I’ve faced, I always think: “Well, if J.J.
 Corry could do this in the 1890s, then I can do it now.”